lentzi90/playground/slides/kamaji-metal3-presentation/README.md

 Centralized management <span> &#x2714; </span> <!-- .element: class="fragment fade-in" -->
 Application Resiliency <span> &#x2717; </span> <!-- .element: class="fragment fade-in" -->
 Note: By default, Kubernetes has a healing mechanism to set all of a worker node's pods to "Deletion" once that worker node is not accessible, and reassign those pods to other worker nodes.
 When the connection to the lost worker is reestablished, all of those pods will be killed.
 This behavior is sometimes not desired, especially in edge networks scenarios.
+Lennart: I would be careful saying this is a default Kubernetes mechanism.
+It depends on how the workload is deployed, e.g. Deployment vs StatefulSet vs DaemonSet.
 ---
 ## Remote clusters